 Day 9 – Lake Mburo National Park – Lake Bunyonyi

 Early morning, you get breakfast and continue for a trip to Kabale where you visit a local museum and find out about the culture and history of the individuals of South Western Uganda officially known as Kigezi.
 Later continue to Lake Bunyonyi for supper and medium-term at Bunyonyi Over Land Resort.

 Day 10 – Kabale – Kisoro

 You will visit a blacksmith and you will be taken through the phases of how local individuals manufacture devices like blades, lances and other things utilized in everyday life.
 Later make a trip a short separation to Kisoro.
-En route, you will visit a dwarf network on the outskirt of Echuya forest.
+En route, you will visit a dwarf network on the outskirt of the Echuya forest.
 Later keep on Kisoro through grand farmland with terraced slopes, lovely landscape, breathtaking perspectives over the valley.
-Medium-term will be at Gorilla Safari Lodge.
+The medium-term will be at Gorilla Safari Lodge.

 Day 11 – Local Pymgy Community Visit

 Early breakfast will be provided and after go to one of the most energizing exercises as you visit the Virunga Volcanic Mountains.
 The mountains are home to exceptional, birds, plants, imperiled mountain gorillas and the brilliant monkeys.
 You will likewise visit Garama cave estimating 340m in the length and 14m profound.
 This is the place the (Batwa) dwarfs used to live over 100 years prior.
 You will likewise get an opportunity to associate with the relatives of these astounding individuals as they describe their culture and legacy.
 It’s an amazing community.